Carew – castle

 Current state

-The castle has survived to modern times in the form of a well-preserved ruin with a readable full layout.
-Only a fragment of the southern wall has no original height today.
-Most of the buildings do not have roofs, currently only the Lesser Hall is roofed.
-The medieval appearance of the castle was partially blurred by the sixteenth-century rebuilding, especially the addition of the northern wing with large windows in the Elizabethan Renaissance style.
-The castle is open to visitors.
-It is leased to the Pembrokeshire Coast National Park, which administers the site.
+The castle has survived to the present day in the form of a relatively well-preserved ruin, with a visible almost complete spatial layout.
+Only a fragment of the southern wall does not have its original height today, and is also partly a modern patching of a breach caused by the 17th-century battles.
+In addition, the defensive wall of the outer bailey has not survived, and almost all buildings today do not have roofs (only the building of the lesser hall is currently roofed).
+Unfortunately, the medieval appearance of the castle was partially blurred by the reconstructions from the second half of the 16th century, especially the addition of the northern wing with large windows in the Elizabethan Renaissance style.
+Most of the architectural detail comes from the late Gothic rebuilding from the turn of the 15th and 16th centuries and from the period of Renaissance construction works.
+The castle is leased and managed by the Pembrokeshire Coast National Park, which makes it available to tourists.

 show this monument on map